-Karen has followed this up with her own eBook summarising much of the advice she gave, together with links to useful podcasts.
+Karen has followed this up with her own eBook summarising much of the advice she gave.

 All in all, this was a very worthwhile and enjoyable day.
 I thoroughly recommend it!"

 GEOFF HULKS

 How do I book?

 If you've decided to go ahead and book your landscape photography workshop... brilliant!
 I'm really looking forward to getting to know you and helping you develop your photography skills!